Kreal321/SimPi/README.md

 ## Change log
+### 1/30/2022
+- Add Multi-client detection and warning

 ### 1/28/2022
 - Add JSON for message communcitating
 - Add encoding and decoding functions for server and client slides